 Because the uterine lining is destroyed in the procedure, it is normal to have vaginal bleeding for a few days after the ablation.
 You may also experience strong cramping, nausea, vomiting, or the need to urinate often for the first few days.
 A watery or bloody discharge can occur for up to three weeks.

 Contact your doctor right away if you experience any of these symptoms after the procedure:

 - Fever of 100.4°F or higher

 - Heavy bleeding or bleeding that doesn’t stop two days after an ablation

 - Periods that aren’t lighter after three menstrual cycles

-Women’s Integrated Healthcare, P.A., based in Fort Worth and Grapevine, Texas, has additional resources about endometrial ablations.
+Women’s Integrated Healthcare, P.A., based in Fort Worth and Southlake, Texas, has additional resources about endometrial ablations.
 Read more here.